 There is a range of collateral that is acceptable to ASX Clear.
-This includes certain shares and bank guarantees.
+This includes certain shares and Exchange Traded Funds.
 ASX Clear applies a "haircut" in relation to the value of some collateral to protect against a sudden fall in the value of collateral held.

-Details of eligible collateral are published on the ASX website at www.asx.com.au/services/ clearing.htm under the acceptable collateral section.
+Details of eligible collateral are published on the ASX website.